-To summarize, our key findings from the interviews are, first of all, time the is the main issue.
+To summarize, time and accountability seemed to be the main issues.
 Children find the time for brushing too long and boring; on the other hand, parents struggle with taking time to monitor children brushing.
 In addition, children brush aggressive in a rush, which doesn’t help with proper oral hygiene.
 Additional educational support that reinforces the brushing technique taught by the orthodontics would be valuable.
-Two other things we found out through our interview is that negative reinforcement techniques are very popular, and that some parents find tracking brushing progress through charts and stickers effective in sustaining healthy behavior.

 Inspired by games such as Pet Society and Animal Crossing, I suggested to achieve this goal by making a reward system which generates the growth of a virtual pet that develops overtime to ensure the users long term engagement, and at the same time provide user with feedback so they know how they're doing.

 We generated a wide range of concepts.
 Some ideas focused more on educational activities, including relating teeth brushing to biology or learning about archeology.
 Others were designed to care for a pet.
 These concepts aimed to focus the act of teeth brushing towards completing a challenge or activity in the game.
 The app was also meant to strengthen brushing patterns taught by an orthodontist.